ESAWARSHINI/Node-JS-Training/intro.md

 2. Copy the commit hash.
 3. **git revert commit-hash** -> replace commit-hash with the value you copied
 4. Clck 'commit' and 'Sync Changes'

+> `git stash` - If the changes should be Temporily available for future use which is not commited to git

+> `git stash apply`- To reapply changes back again to the vs code